-Whenever the toilet is used for defecation a small amount of “soak” material, usually wood-shavings, is added to the vault.
+Whenever a Full Access or Compact toilet is used for defecation a small amount of “soak” material, usually wood-shavings, is added to the vault.
 Alternatively a suitable amount can be added at the end of the day by a manager.
 The purpose of soak is to

 - [i] maintain an open structure so as to prevent the pile becoming anaerobic,

 - [iii] adjust the carbon-nitrogen ratio by adding more carbon,